sabbelasichon/typo3-rector/docs/best_practice_guide.md

 - add ClassAliasMap in case you're upgrading two versions to provide old classes to migrate (see [ClassAliasMap](#classaliasmap))
 - apply rulesets stepwise by version; first TCA only, then full set or combined
 - apply rulesets stepwise to your packages or multiple packages at once
-- don't use class aliases for Nimut Testing Framework (see [Migrating Testing Framework](#migrating-testing-framework))

 ### Starting